-Does a single eSIM work for the entire route?
+Does one eSIM work for the entire route?

 Yes.
-A regional eSIM for the Balkans works in several countries in the area with the same plan and the same rate, without changing anything when crossing each border.
-It connects automatically to the best available local network, so you can go from Dubrovnik to Kotor or Sarajevo without buying a new card or paying roaming charges in each country.
+A regional Balkans eSIM works in several countries in the area with the same plan and rate, without needing to change anything when crossing each border.
+It automatically connects to the best available local network, so you can go from Dubrovnik to Kotor or Sarajevo without buying a new card or paying for roaming in each country.

-This is what makes it so convenient for a trip through the Balkans: the big problem in the area is not coverage (which is good in cities and main roads), but political fragmentation.
+This is what makes it so convenient for a trip through the Balkans: the biggest problem in the area isn't coverage (which is good in cities and on main roads), but political fragmentation.
 Each country has its own currency, operators, and data prices.
-An eSIM that groups the region solves this in one go: you pay once, install the profile before leaving home, and your mobile does the rest.
-When you cross the border from Serbia to North Macedonia, the phone simply searches for the best network and continues working.
-For the car or bus traveler doing the typical circular route, it's the difference between stopping 20 minutes in each country to wrestle with a SIM card in a language you don't understand, or simply continuing to drive with Google Maps open.
+A regional eSIM solves this in one fell swoop: you pay once, install the profile before leaving home, and your phone does the rest.
+When you cross the border from Serbia to North Macedonia, your phone simply looks for the best network and keeps working.
+For car or bus travelers doing the typical circular route, it's the difference between stopping 20 minutes in each country to wrestle with a SIM in a language you don't understand, or simply continuing to drive with Google Maps open.

 Which countries it covers and which it doesn't

-Before buying, it's advisable to check the small print, because "Balkans" doesn't mean the same thing to everyone.
-The peninsula includes countries from Slovenia to Greece, but regional eSIMs usually focus on the Western Balkan countries, which are precisely the ones that cause the most roaming problems due to being outside the European Union.
+Before buying, it's wise to read the fine print, because "Balkans" doesn't mean the same thing to everyone.
+The peninsula includes Slovenia to Greece, but regional eSIMs usually focus on the Western Balkan countries, which are precisely those that cause the most roaming problems because they are outside the European Union.

-A key detail: Croatia, Slovenia, Greece, and Bulgaria are in the EU, so a Spaniard with a European plan usually has data included there without surcharge.
-The countries that are outside European roaming (and where an eSIM truly saves you money) are Serbia, Bosnia and Herzegovina, Montenegro, Albania, North Macedonia, and Kosovo.
-Many regional plans mix both groups to cover the entire route.
+A key detail: Croatia, Slovenia, Greece, and Bulgaria are in the EU, so a Spanish traveler with a European plan usually has data included without extra charges.
+The countries outside European roaming (and where an eSIM truly saves you money) are Serbia, Bosnia and Herzegovina, Montenegro, Albania, North Macedonia, and Kosovo.
+Many regional plans combine both groups to cover the entire route.

-Tip: If your trip is only through Croatia and the Dalmatian coast, your European plan might be enough.
-But as soon as you include Montenegro, Bosnia, or Albania, roaming charges skyrocket, and the regional eSIM wins by a landslide.
+Tip: If your trip is only to Croatia and the Dalmatian coast, your European plan might be enough.
+But as soon as you include Montenegro, Bosnia, or Albania, roaming costs skyrocket, and the regional eSIM is a clear winner.

-Always verify that the specific country you are going to visit (for example Albania or Montenegro) appears in the plan's coverage list before paying.
+Always verify that the specific country you're visiting (for example, Albania or Montenegro) appears in the plan's coverage list before paying.
+If your route stays within the European Union (Croatia, Slovenia, Greece), our Europe eSIM also works for you, without needing to include non-EU countries.

 Network quality in the Balkans is better than many people expect.
 Capital cities and main roads have reliable 4G, and several cities already have 5G.
-Where it falters is in mountainous areas, national parks, and some secondary road sections, which is logical in such rugged terrain.
+It's weaker in mountain areas, national parks, and some secondary road sections, which is logical in such rugged terrain.

 |---|---|---|